everett-lee/VoteModes/README.md

 ### Downloader Lambda

 The downloader Lambda fetches data from the HoC's APIs, then converts the results to a format suited to the K-modes algorithm.
-This Lambda is executed once monthly using a cron expression.
+This Lambda is executed once monthly (with the timing defined by a cron expression).

 `divisions_list_downloader.py` handles fetching vote (division in HoC terminology)
 data from the `/divisions` endpoint using helper functions in